SUI-Components/sui-components/components/form/autocompleted/README.md

 * submit (object): **Optional** contains an optional icon and an optional text for the submit button

-An example of the `sui-form-basic` component implementation is:
+An example of the `sui-form-autocompleted` component implementation is:

 ```javascript
 // JSX file.